PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 padding pairs—not by model names—and rewrites axes only after the entire region is proven.

+The attention module also owns the QKV Slice canonicalization pair.
+One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
+Both require fully known, compatible dimensions and exact consumers before changing ModelIR, and both preserve the legacy lowerer entry points.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither